-The placental barrier is mainly formed by two different cell layers, one from the mother’s side and one from the foetal blood vessels.
+The placental barrier is made up of two parts, a maternal and a fetal part.
 In early pregnancy, this barrier is very thick to protect the developing foetus.
 With ongoing pregnancy, the placental barrier gets much thinner to improve the exchange of gases and nutrients.

 The placenta features a variety of functions ranging from transport, to endocrine and immunological support of the pregnancy.
 Despite the fact that the placenta presents a natural barrier for many substances, the discovery of birth defects caused by thalidomide in the 1950’s and 1960’s changed the belief that the placenta is an impenetrable barrier.
 Today, it is accepted that several environmental pollutants, alcohol, therapeutical and illegal drugs can cross the placenta.
 Thus, the increasing use of engineered nanomaterials raises concerns about the possibility of a maternal to foetal transport of nanoparticles and adverse effects on the embryo.